Iran promises 'crushing' response if US designates Guards a terrorist group

 LONDON: Iran promised on Monday to give a "crushing" response if the United States designated its elite Revolutionary Guards as a terrorist group.

 The pledge came a week before President Donald Trump announces final decision on how he wants to contain Tehran.
-He is expected on Oct 15 to decertify the landmark international deal to curb Iran’s nuclear programme, in a step that potentially could cause the 2015 accord to unravel.
+He is expected on Oct 15 to decertify a landmark 2015 international deal to curb Iran’s nuclear programme, in a step that potentially could cause the accord to unravel.

 Trump is also expected to designate Iran's most powerful security force, the Revolutionary Guards Corp (IRGC) as a terrorist organisation, as he rolls out a broader U.S. strategy on Iran.